ltiao/ltiao.github.io.nikola/pages/teaching.rst

 .. topic:: COMP9418 (Advanced Topics in Statistical Machine Learning) - `UNSW Sydney`_

-   In Semester 2 2017, I was a teaching assistant for COMP9418_: Advanced Topics in Statistical Machine Learning, a brand new course taught by the brilliant `Edwin Bonilla`_.
+   In Semester 2 2017, I was a teaching assistant for COMP9418_: Advanced Topics in Statistical Machine Learning, a brand new course created and taught by the brilliant `Edwin Bonilla`_.

    The course has a primary focus on probabilistic machine learning methods, covering the topics of exact and approximate inference in directed and